tymyrddin/purple/source/docs/making-of/sirt/purpose.md

-# Why a SIRT exists
+# The case for a SIRT

 The case for a security incident response team is not primarily a technical argument.
 The technical argument is straightforward: incidents happen, and an organisation that has no process for handling them handles them badly.
 That is true and mostly accepted.
 The harder question is why it so often takes a significant incident before the team gets built.